D. J. Smith (American football): San Diego Chargers

 Smith was claimed off waivers by the San Diego Chargers on April 25, 2013.
 He was released before the season.

 Houston Texans

 Smith signed with the Houston Texans on November 13, 2013.

 Carolina Panthers

 Smith signed with the Carolina Panthers on January 3, 2014.

 Coaching career

 After his playing career ended, Smith accepted an offer from his former high school coach to be the defensive coordinator at Vance High School in Charlotte, North Carolina.
 He accepted a position at his alma mater Appalachian State in 2016 as the program's director of recruiting relations.
 He was reassigned to a defensive analyst position in 2017, and promoted to outside linebackers coach in 2018.

 Smith was named the linebackers coach at Missouri in 2020.
+In January 2022, Smith was named co-defensive coordinator and recruiting coordinator while retaining his role as linebacker coach.
+Following the conclusion of the 2022 season, Smith signed an extension with Missouri through 2024 with an annual salary of $550,000.

+On December 29, 2024, it was announced that Smith would be returning to his alma mater to serve as the defensive coordinator for the Appalachian State Mountaineers beginning with the 2025 season.